DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Discussion

-As shown, DeepVigor+ achieves a fast, scalable and accurate resilience analysis for emerging DNNs.
-The analysis provided by DeepVigor+ is not limited to fault resilience assessment, but it can be exploited for designing fault-tolerant and resilient DNNs.
-Identifying more vulnerable channels and layers can lead to cost-effective selective fault mitigation techniques as well as a comparative investigation between different architectures of DNNs.
-Moreover, it enables design space exploration to identify more resilient DNNs against faults.

-The other output of DeepVigor+ is VVR representing the values that a fault should affect neuron/weight to misclassify DNN's golden results.
-These values can be used for obtaining VFs and identifying more vulnerable components as well as for fault detection at inference and identifying bit-level resilience analysis since they are represented in the power of 2 values and can be mapped down to bits.
+As shown, DeepVigor+ achieves a fast, scalable, and accurate resilience analysis for CNNs.
 Yet, there are some constraints in this method to be considered and extended in future research:

-\begin{itemize} \item It is assumed that the parameters within the layers of DNNs under analysis are unifiedly distributed among channels and their places are not resorted after training.
-In such cases, a higher channel sampling ratio is needed to obtain accurate VF results. \item DeepVigor+ supports a single-bit fault model in input activations and weights of convolutional layers and obtained VF corresponds to this fault model.
-For multi-bit fault models, the corresponding error propagation should be applied. \item The error propagation analysis presented in this paper is based on 32-bit floating point data representation.
-However, the same concept can be extended and applied to fixed-point and integer data representations for QNNs resilience analysis, as in \cite{ahmadilivani2023enhancing}. \end{itemize}
+\begin{itemize} \item It is assumed that the parameters within the layers of CNNs under analysis are uniformly distributed among channels and their positions are not rearranged after training.
+In opposite cases, a higher channel sampling ratio is needed to obtain accurate VF results.

+\item DeepVigor+ supports the single-bit fault model in input activations and weights of convolutional layers, and the obtained VFs correspond to this fault model.
+For multi-bit fault models, the corresponding error propagation should be applied.

+\item The error propagation analysis presented in this paper is based on 32-bit floating-point data representation.
+However, the same concept can be extended and applied to fixed-point and integer data representations for QNNs resilience analysis, as in \cite{ahmadilivani2023enhancing}.

+\item DeepVigor+ is presented for CNNs on the image classification application.
+Yet, the presented theories and techniques for fault propagation are valid for other types of DL models and applications, such as RNNs and Transformers in object detection, language processing, etc. To apply DeepVigor+ to other DL models and applications, the error propagation mechanism and failure analysis should be extended based on their unique operations.